 All applications will be reviewed by appropriate independent experts and a winner selected from each category.
 If the applications in a category don’t meet a sufficient standard, a winner will not be selected in that categaory.

 Category winners are invited to complete a separate application for the NASA Academy Program.
-The overall winner will be selected by independent judges at NASA and invited to attend the NASA summer internship program of their choice, in June/August 2017.
+The overall winner will be selected by independent judges at NASA and invited to attend the NASA internship program of their choice, in August/September 2018.
 The other category winners will each receive a $1000 cash prize.

 The prize includes the cost of attending the NASA Internship Program, airfares, internal transfers, accommodation and meals for the ten week program.
 Any additional costs associated with the winner extending their stay in the US will be their own responsibility.
 VSSEC, NASA and the US Consulate will support the winner’s visa application and VSSEC will assist the winner with all their travel arrangements.

 The winner agrees to work with VSSEC and its education partners to develop an education package based on the winner’s research and their experience at the NASA Academy.